Hachimi-Hachimi/hachimi-hachimi.github.io/docs/hachimi/troubleshooting.md

 - Make sure you used the right version of Hachimi for your game version (Japanese or Other).
 Find the right one on the [getting started](getting-started.md) page.
 - Make sure to restart your computer after enabling DotLocal. **Click "Restart" in the shutdown menu, don't just shut down your computer and then turn it back on.**
 - On DMM, try restarting the DMM Launcher.
+- On Steam, game updates can replace some modified files.
+Uninstall Hachimi using the installer and reinstall it again.
 - Navigate to the game's install folder, right click on the game's exe file, open Properties, and try **one or more** of the following, in order:
     - Enable `Disable fullscreen optimizations` in the Compatibility tab.
     - Enable `High DPI override with Application`.